Yohan-HernandezCourbevoie/REINDEER2/README.md

 Advanced parameters:
 - `-b, --bloomfilter` the Bloom filter size in log2 scale
 - `-m, --minimizer` the minimizer size
-- `-p, --partitions` the number of partitions
+- `-p, --partitions` the number of partitions *

+\* The value of the number of partitions is important when building large indexes.
+More informations on how to choose the right value [here](https://github.com/Yohan-HernandezCourbevoie/REINDEER2/doc/partitions.md).

 ### Query